 You can boost your child's nutrition by ensuring only good quality wholesome ingredients go into your snacks and sneaking in extra vegetables or fruit here and there!

 In addition to having nutritious unprocessed snacks ensuring you are using a good quality Eco-friendly lunchbox that is BPA, PVC and lead-free is important to avoid contaminants leaching into the food.
 Bento-style boxes are awesome as there is no need for extra packaging!

 Making your own snacks at home means that you can not only monitor what is going into them but you can really boost the nutritional value of your food giving your kids an extra healthy boost!

-(This post was originally published in October 2017, it has been updated to improve user experience)
+(This post for healthy kids snacks was first published on Love Food Nourish in October 2017, it has been updated to improve user experience)

 Homemade crackers are a great way to get some more nutritious nuts and seeds into your kids diets, many store bought crackers can be high in salt and contain additives.
 Making your own means they can be made into fun shapes too!